Frequently Asked Questions

-No, it is the DRC's responsibility to collect the documentation and communicate with the faculty the needed accommodation.
+No, faculty should it is the DRC's responsibility to collect the documentation and communicate with the faculty the needed accommodation.
 It is recommended that faculty/staff do not accept documentation.

 How will I know that a student has an accommodation?

 Accommodations will always be communicated from the DRC to you directly (typically via email).
-If a student tells you about an accommodation and you have not received notice from the DRC, please inform the student to request the accommodation.
+If a student tells you about an accommodation and you have not received notice from the DRC, please ask the student to request the accommodation through their DRC Consultant.

 When a student asks for an accommodation based on their disability, do I have to do it?

-No. Accommodations should not change an essential element of the course.
-All accommodations should be reviewed by and coordinated through the DRC.
+No. Accommodations should be reviewed by and coordinated through the DRC.
+Accommodations should not change an essential element of the course.
 We will work with you to make sure that the accommodation is appropriate for your course.

 If a student requests an accommodation that I am willing to provide, do I still need them to go to the DRC?

-If the student is asking for something you would do for any student then you do not need to coordinate with the DRC.
+If the student is asking for something you would do for any student then you do not need to coordinate with the DRC but the student should be made aware of the DRC.
 If you would only do it because of a student’s disability then you should refer the student to the DRC.